Kahssie/Kahssie/README.md

-- 👋 Hi, I’m @Kahssie, but you can call me Cass!
+# 👋 Hi, I’m @Kahssie, but you can call me Cass!

+## ❓ About
-- 🎓 Currently undergrad, studying computer science & design with a specialized track of IoT & Cloud!
+- 🎓 Currently undergrad at the Singapore University of Technology and Design's ISTD/CSD pillar, with a specialized track of IoT & Cloud!
+- Some exposure to the areas of data science, machine learning, cybersecurity for my undergrad studies!

-- 👀 I’m interested in a wide range of topics:
+### 👀 I’m interested in a wide variety of topics
-  * IoT
+  * IoT & Cloud
-  * A little bit of cloud
   * Side interests in UI/UX + mobile application development (Flutter/HTML+CSS+JS)
-  * Personal side project in game development with some peers!
-- 🌱 I’m currently learning:
+  * Cybersecurity
+  * Data science and analytics

+### 🌱 Learning in progress...
   * HTML+CSS+JS
   * Machine learning with Pytorch, namely image handling
-- 💪 I'm working to improve my skills on:
+### 💪 Gotta keep working to improve
   * Java
   * Python
   * Competitive coding + algorithmic thinking and problem solving

+### 🌷🌻 Psst, side stuff!
+  * Game development with peers
+  * UI/UX designing on platforms like Figma and Adobe Illustrator

 <!---
 Kahssie/Kahssie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.